Various tidbits about financial aid and the cost of college

 Source: Boston Globe 9/28/2007 "Paying for College 101"

 Kiplinger's Personal Finance magazine has their own take on college affordability.
-The December issue features "Best Values in Public Colleges".
-Their website features a terrific database, where you can sort by 'cost for out of state student', debt at graduation, 4 year graduation rate.
+One issue lists "Best Values in Public Colleges".
+Their website features a terrific database, where you can sort by cost for out of state student, debt at graduation, 4 year graduation rate.

 Here's a link to the table: http://www.kiplinger.com/tools/colleges/